waywardmonkeys/llvm/docs/SourceLevelDebugging.rst

   }

 This descriptor provides debug information about nested blocks within a subprogram.
-The line number and column numbers are used to dinstinguish two lexical blocks at same depth.
+The line number and column numbers are used to distinguish two lexical blocks at same depth.

 .. code-block:: llvm